aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert ODT files to XLSB format.
+ODT files are used for creating documents, such as letters, reports, and other documents, while XLSB files are used for creating spreadsheets.
+Converting ODT files to XLSB format allows users to access the data in the ODT file in a spreadsheet format.
+This makes it easier to analyze and manipulate the data.

+<h2>How Aspose.Total Helps for ODT to XLSB Conversion</h2>
-For a Python developer, who is trying to add a ODT to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a full package of various APIs dealing with different formats.
+It is mainly a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the ODT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features that can help developers to quickly and easily convert ODT files to XLSB format.
+It also provides a number of other features, such as the ability to convert multiple files at once, the ability to customize the output, and the ability to add custom headers and footers.

 {{% /blocks/products/pf/feature-page-summary %}}